JazzScheme

 The old Jazz, although 'Scheme inspired' was never a full Scheme implementation.

-Multi-platform / X11
+Cross-Platform / X11

 The Jedi IDE while not functional, is now booting completely under X11!
 What was astonishing was that nothing was working, and a couple changes later, Jeremie had a version where *everything* was rendering perfectly!
 The port of the graphical code to Cairo really payed off there.
 I am very happy about this new development, especially as Jeremie was able to pull this off part time while studying for his master's degree.
 Gratz!